ZECTIME · ZK RECEIPTS

 ZecTime optimizes for proof of existence without reusable public fingerprints.

-• The chain sees txid, height, and commitment; it does not see the file, raw SHA-256, or nonce.
+• The commitment is blinded: it does not reveal the file, raw SHA-256, or nonce.

 • The server receives only the commitment during generation and txid/public receipt during verification.